TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms are the basic martial arts for your mind.md

 - Commercials trying to sell a product.
 - Politicians making a promise to get elected.
-- Preachers in the pulpit teaching a doctrine to shape their community.
+- Preachers in the pulpit teaching a doctrine to declare the will of God for their community.
 - Teachers in the schools covering a lesson plan to mold their students.
 - Internet blogs pushing an agenda to shape opinions.
 - Social media comments trolling to make you angry.